ronmamo/reflections/README.md

 *Released `org.reflections:reflections:0.10`*

-*Reflections library has ~4 million downloads per month from Maven Central, and is being used by thousands of projects and libraries.
+*Reflections library has ~4 million downloads per month from Maven Central, and is being used by thousands of [projects](https://github.com/ronmamo/reflections/network/dependents) and [libraries](https://mvnrepository.com/artifact/org.reflections/reflections/usages).
 Thank you for your continuous support!
 And apologize for the issues.
 We're looking for community collaborators to assist in reviewing pull requests and issues, please reach out.*

 # Java runtime metadata analysis, in the spirit of [Scannotations](http://bill.burkecentral.com/2008/01/14/scanning-java-annotations-at-runtime/)

-Reflections scans and indexes your project's classpath, allowing reverse query of the type system metadata on runtime.
+Reflections scans and indexes your project's classpath, allowing reverse transitive query of the type system metadata on runtime.

 Using Reflections you can query for example:
   * Subtypes of a type